KenKundert/avendesora/doc/advanced.rst

         script='{username}{tab}{passcode}{return}'
     )

-The title is a glob string, meaning that '*' matches any combination of characters.
+The title can either be a glob string or a function.
+For glob strings, '*' matches any combination of characters and '?' matches any single character (see `fnmatch <https://docs.python.org/3.6/library/fnmatch.html>`_ for a complete description of the glob syntax).
+In this way, the entire title must be matched.
+For functions, the argument is the title and the return value must be truthy if the title matched and falsey otherwise.
 The script describes what *Avendesora* should output when there is a match.
 In this case it outputs the username field, then a tab, then the passcode field, then a return (see :ref:`scripts`).

 Matching window titles can be fragile, especially for websites because the titles can vary quite a bit across the site and over